jigish/slate/README.md

 Some operations allow you to specify a screen.
 Here are the list of possible values for screen:

-* Integer representing the screen ID (indexed at 0)
+* Integer representing the screen ID (indexed at 0.
+Note that this will change if you unplug/replug your monitors in different orders)
 * Screen resolution in the format WIDTHxHEIGHT (e.g. 1440x900)
 * Screen direction relative to the current screen (left|right|up|above|down|below)
 * "next" or "previous" (represents the currentID+1 or currentID-1 screen)